The 20 Best Bars in Cape Town

 The Art of Duplicity

-Housed in a secret-location 19th-century warehouse, this is a proper speakeasy with access only via a password (and address clues) when you book online.
-Furnished in 1920s style, a decadent, and indulgent adventure awaits, showcasing cocktails that are boundary-pushing and exciting, concocted by barkeeps with a love of rare spirits, experimentation and molecular gastronomy.
-It’s not only the ingredients that will raise eyebrows but the playful presentation, too.
-The bar also hosts live jazz and blues bands, occasional blackjack evenings and vintage-movie nights.
+Housed in a secret-location 19th-century warehouse, this is a proper speakeasy with access via a password (and address clues) when you book online.
+Furnished in 1920s style, a decadent, indulgent and theatrical adventure awaits, showcasing exciting boundary-pushing cocktails, concocted by barkeeps with a love of rare spirits, experimentation and molecular gastronomy.
+It’s not just the ingredients that will raise eyebrows but the playful presentation, too – using every kind of vessel imaginable and unexpected decorative props.
+The bar food follows suit.
+The venue also hosts live jazz and blues bands, blackjack evenings and vintage-movie nights.
+Plus there’s a dress code, so be prepared to get fancy.

 Opening times Tuesday – Saturday, 6pm – midnight